Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### checkServletRequestForSessionId

-Set to `true` if a check should be made for the sessionId on the Servlet requests from Enterprise Viewer's front-end and append it to the requests to OC, or `false` otherwise.
+Set to `true` if a check should be made for the sessionId on the Servlet requests from Enterprise Viewer's front-end and append it to the requests to OpenContent, or `false` otherwise.
 This sessionId is used to maintain sticky sessions in load-balanced environments.
 If this property and `checkServletCookieForSessionId` are both set, the sessionId set on the Servlet request overrides any sessionId set on the cookie.

 Default value: `true`

 ### checkServletCookieForSessionId

-Set to `true` if a check should be made for the sessionId on a cookie and append it to the requests to OC, or `false` otherwise.
+Set to `true` if a check should be made for the sessionId on a cookie and append it to the requests to OpenContent, or `false` otherwise.
 This sessionId is used to maintain sticky sessions in load-balanced environments.
 If this property and `checkServletRequestForSessionId` are both set, the sessionId set on the Servlet request overrides any sessionId set on the cookie.

 Default value: `true`

 ### rerenderPageOnResize

-Set to `true` to send new requests to OC every time you zoom in or out on a page, or `false` otherwise.
+Set to `true` to send new requests to OpenContent every time you zoom in or out on a page, or `false` otherwise.

 Default value: `true`